rust-cli/book/survey-results/Readme.md

 ## Responses

 Starting with the demographics, it was surprising (and extremely appreciated) that around 44% of survey respondents have been using Rust for less than a year, or haven't used Rust at all!
-This great because it gives us "fresh eyes" to see issues that long time Rustaceans may gloss over because they've solved it long ago.
+This great because it gives us "fresh eyes" to see issues that long time Rustaceans may gloss over because they've resolved it (or found a work-around) long ago.
 However, these issues not only hurt adoption, but create needless friction that could be smoothed over.

 Likewise, about 33% of respondents said they had not ever, or currently are not, writing a CLI application in Rust.
 We used this info to see any specific friction points that may be preventing people who may not have spent much time digging through crates/documentation, etc.